 Every 40 seconds in the United States, someone suffers from a stroke, which is the fifth leading cause of death in the country.
-Because up to 80% of strokes are preventable, board-certified cardiologist Camellus Ezeugwu, MD, FACC, FACP, PhD, offers innovative stroke treatments and prevention plans at Just Heart Cardiovascular Group Inc. in Baltimore, Maryland.
+Because up to 80% of strokes are preventable, board-certified cardiologist Camellus Ezeugwu, MD, FACC, FACP, PhD, offers innovative stroke treatments and prevention plans at Just Heart Cardiovascular Group Inc. in Pikesville and Baltimore, Maryland.
 Learn more about stroke management by booking an exam online or over the phone today.

 Having a stroke means that the blood supply to part of your brain becomes either partially or completely blocked.
 This deprives your brain cells of vital oxygen and nutrients they need to thrive.